roe-dl/weewx-skyfield-almanac/README.md

   (set to 0 to switch off updates)
 * `enable_live_data`: enable live data for fast changing almanac values (default: on)
+* `live_data_observations`: list of observation types to calculate live data for.
+Optional.
+Default is altitude and azimuth.
+Possible additional values are `declination` and `right ascension`.
 * `live_data_bodies`: list of additional heavenly bodies to include in live data (e.g. LOOP packets).
 Optional.
 The Sun is always included.
 * `disable_pyephem`: disable the built-in PyEphem almanac